-NCASE: The National Center on Afterschool and Summer Enrichment provides training and technical assistance to the state, territory, and tribal CCDF lead agencies and their designated networks, which include the statewide afterschool networks, State and Local Education Agencies (SEAs/LEAs), provider associations, and child care resource and referral agencies.
+The National Center on Afterschool and Summer Enrichment (NCASE) provides training and technical assistance to the state, territory, and tribal Child Care and Development Fund (CCDF) Lead Agencies and their designated networks, which include the statewide afterschool networks, State and Local Education Agencies (SEAs/LEAs), provider associations, and child care resource and referral agencies.
 The goal of NCASE is to ensure that school-age children in families of low-income have increased access to high-quality afterschool and summer learning experiences that contribute to their overall development and academic achievement.

-The ECQA Center: The National Center on Early Childhood Quality Assurance supports state and community leaders and their partners in the planning and implementation of rigorous approaches to quality in all early care and education settings for children from birth to school age.
-The Center's expert staff use collaborative approaches to do the following: Advance strong health and safety standards and licensing regulations that align with the Child Care and Development Fund and Head Start Performance Standards; Support the development and enhancement of state quality initiatives, including quality rating and improvement systems; and Enhance quality assurance systems through the use of technology, data analysis, and research that promote continuous quality improvement, efficiency, and innovation.
+The National Center on Early Childhood Quality Assurance (NCECQA) supports state and community leaders and their partners in the planning and implementation of rigorous approaches to quality in all early care and education settings for children from birth to school age.
+The center's expert staff use collaborative approaches to do the following: advance strong health and safety standards and licensing regulations that align with the CCDF and Head Start Performance Standards; support the development and enhancement of state quality initiatives, including quality rating and improvement systems; and enhance quality assurance systems through the use of technology, data analyses, and research that promote continuous quality improvement, efficiency, and innovation.

 The Child Care Automated Reporting System TA Team (CARS) supports States, Territory, and Tribal Child Care and Development Fund grantees in collecting, managing, analyzing, and reporting child care administrative data.
 The CARS TA Team’s efforts are available to help build or enhance grantees' capacity to improve the quality of administrative data and are provided through email, a toll-free helpline, remote national and regional trainings events, customized onsite technical assistance activities, and specialized data tools.